-The MTFS principles require that the Council will maximise the resources available to finance capital expenditure, in line with the requirements of the Prudential Code, through:

-- a) The use of external grants and contributions, subject to maintaining a focus on the priority outcomes of its own strategies; - b) Opportunities to obtain receipts from assets sales as identified in the asset management plan and approved for sale by the Cabinet Member for Corporate Services; - c) The approval of prudential borrowing when the following criteria also apply to the schemes funding by this method: - i. they are commercial in nature; - ii. the outcome returns a financial benefit at least equal to the cost incurred by borrowing to fund the schemes; - iii. after covering the cost of funding, a further financial or non-financial benefit accrues to the Council that directly or indirectly supports the objectives of the strategic plan. - d) The provision of on-going revenue support to manage the needs of the Asset Management Plan and the ICT Strategy. - e) The use of New Homes Bonus for capital purposes in line with the Council's strategic plan priorities.

-f) The implementation of a community infrastructure levy (CIL) and the management of its use, along with other developer contributions (S106), to deliver the objectives of the infrastructure delivery plan.

-The Amount and Allocation of Capital Resources

-The funding assumptions made in the development of the future capital programme are essential to the development of the budget and specific detail in relation to each source is set out in the paragraphs below.
-Appendix C to the report set out the projected funding levels over the five year period of the MTFS.
+- 1.6.7 The MTFS principles require that the Council will maximise the resources available to finance capital expenditure, in line with the requirements of the Prudential Code, through: - The use of external grants and contributions, subject to maintaining a focus on the priority outcomes of its own strategies; - Opportunities to obtain receipts from assets sales as identified in the asset management plan and approved for sale by the Cabinet Member for Corporate Services; - c) The approval of prudential borrowing when the following criteria also apply to the schemes funding by this method: - i. they are commercial in nature; - ii. the outcome returns a financial benefit at least equal to the cost incurred by borrowing to fund the schemes; - iii. after covering the cost of funding, a further financial or non-financial benefit accrues to the Council that directly or indirectly supports the objectives of the strategic plan. - d) The provision of on-going revenue support to manage the needs of the Asset Management Plan and the ICT Strategy. - e) The use of New Homes Bonus for capital purposes in line with the Council's strategic plan priorities. - f) The implementation of a community infrastructure levy (CIL) and the management of its use, along with other developer contributions (S106), to deliver the objectives of the infrastructure delivery plan. - 1.7 The Amount and Allocation of Capital Resources - 1.7.1 The funding assumptions made in the development of the future capital programme are essential to the development of the budget and specific detail in relation to each source is set out in the paragraphs below.
+Appendix C to this report sets out the projected funding levels over the five year period of the MTFS. - 1.7.2 Capital Grants.